department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 },
 ```

-The functions all have access to a context object as a first argument, which currently provides two things:
+The functions **all have access to a context object as a first argument**, which currently provides two things:

 1. `pathname`: a convenient reference to the full pathname that got matched for this page hook.

-2. `afterHook`, a helper function that takes a function and invokes it at the end of the page processing.
+2. `afterHook`: a helper function that takes a function and uses it to **override the usual end-of-page behavior**.

    Typically, the standard flow for processing a page follows these steps: